adslbarxatov/IOP/docs/index.md

 and using Policy Objects.

-⁽⁴⁾ ***The Policy is required to be acquainted with by all participants of the Policy Scope and users before using any of the Policy Objects.
-By starting to work with them, you fully agree with this Policy and accept it!***
+⁽⁴⁾ ***The Policy is required to be acquainted with by all participants of the Policy Scope and users of Policy Objects.
+By starting to work with Policy Objects, you fully agree with this Policy and accept it!***

 &nbsp;